rb19/js_practice/coinflip/README.md

 # Coinflip
 A simple coin flip simulation.

-Flip a coin 10 times and get the results.
+### Functionality:
+- User enters how many times coin is flipped.
+- Returns results for each flip, number of heads/tails, and percentage of heads/tails.

-### Tests written:
+### Test(s) written:
 - Coin flip returns either heads or tails.
-- Result is always an array.
-- Result array includes heads and tails.
-- Result array is expected length.